 So why not avoid ‘SAD’ (seasonal affective disorder) this winter and treat yourself and the family to a warmer winter holiday to lift your Christmas spirit.

-Inn Travel offers activity holidays that are accessible to all generations in the family.
+Activity holidays are perfect for all generations in the family.
 You are able to choose the level of difficulty for your walking or cycling holiday to suit your family.

 If you have a younger family, or you’re planning on taking the grandparents then it may be best to go for Grade 1-2 holidays – these activities remain easy to moderate.